 Preserving the truth on sulphates in wine

-Recently, one of our members, Penny Bamford, got in touch to ask about preservative 220, which you might have seen listed on the back label of bottle of wine.
+Recently, one of our Members got in touch to ask about preservative 220, which you might have seen listed on the back label of bottle of wine.
 She wanted to know whether it can cause allergic reactions and whether it’s used in organic and biodynamic wine.

 The main preservative used in wine is sulphur dioxide, which you’ll see on the label as ‘preservative 220’, ‘minimal sulphur dioxide added’ or ‘contains sulphites’.
 Sulphur dioxide is added in the winemaking process to protect the wine from oxidation and bacterial spoilage.